yahoo/elide-doc/pages/guide/12-audit.md

 ## HTTP Request & Response Logging

-Sometimes it is useful to log the actual HTTP request and response bodies.
-This example requires spring boot and logback-access-spring-boot-starter:
+Sometimes it is useful to log the actual HTTP request and response bodies (be careful in production if the entity bodies contain sensitive data).
+This example requires spring boot and [logback-access-spring-boot-starter](https://github.com/akihyro/logback-access-spring-boot-starter):

 ```xml
 <dependency>